balfieri/aws/README.md

 <pre>

-snapshot_inst                           # take a snapshot of the instance vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume
+snapshot_inst                           # take a snapshot of the instance (for backups) image_snapshot_inst                     # take a snapshot, then create an ami-nnn launchable image from it vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume
 </pre>

 <p>
 Note that snapshots do not consume extra space.
-Amazon implements them using copy-on-write.</p>
+Amazon implements them using copy-on-write, so new space is allocated only when blocks are changed in one of the volumes (snapshot or other).</p>